evnchw/evnchw.github.io/_quant/20240721_refresher_fokker_planck.md

 - We will focus on the key equations, not go too deeply into proofs and may skip some parts for brevity.
 - All feedback and corrections are welcome.

-There are various ways to look at Fokker-Planck (see [1] for a relatively recent introduction, and [2] for a control-oriented treatment), but we are going to work through the view of Fokker-Planck sketched in [3] in the context of mean field games (MFG).
+There are various ways to look at Fokker-Planck (Bogachev 2022; Sharma 2010), but we are going to work through the view sketched briefly in the Achdou/Cardialiguet intro notes on mean field games ("MFG") (Achdou et al. 2020, "1.3.1 Heuristic derivation of the MFG system").
+This is a core ingredient of a standard MFG formulation, and so it is important to understand this result in depth.

 Specifically:

+1. We take a look at the (standard) drift-diffusion dynamics of the underlying states.
-1. We wish to understand a particular forward Fokker-Planck equation that appears in MFG
+2. We derive its forward Fokker-Planck equation that specifies how its probability distribution evolves over tiem.
-2. We want to understand a particular associated drift-diffusion solution

-In other words, we go backward: we have the the FP equation for how a probability density evolves, and then we want to understand which probability densities can satisfy this.
+3. We tie this back to the MFG formulation in the Achdou/Cardialiguet notes.

 This is important because it tells us what our theoretical (distributional) boundaries are for modeling many-agent behavior in MFG and what is required to take advantage of MFG results.

 ## In a nutshell: the FP equation provides a way to model the evolution of a probability density over time